qucai-lab/qc-qiskit/notebooks/interview_questions/README.md

 - **Q: "Are all quantum evolutions represented by Linear operators?"**

   - Answer: yes!
 Quantum Mechanics is a Linear theory!
 Even quantum channels are described by linear CPTP maps.
 In general, a CPTP map is a superoperator (an operator acting on another operator).
-See [Open Quantum Systems](https://github.com/QuCAI-Lab/open-quantum-systems/blob/dev/notebooks/2_evol_in_open_qsystems.ipynb).

 - **Q: "Are all quantum gates represented by Hermitian matrices?"**

   - Answer: no!
-Examples of non-Hermitian quantum gates are: the [phase gate T](https://qiskit.org/documentation/stubs/qiskit.circuit.library.TGate.html), and the [phase gate S](https://qiskit.org/documentation/stubs/qiskit.circuit.library.SGate.html).
+Examples of non-Hermitian quantum gates are: the `phase gate T`, and the `phase gate S`.

 - **Q: "Are all quantum gates represented by Unitary matrices?"**